MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 EnableMultiGeoSearch - This is a Boolean value that specifies whether the query shall be fanned out to the indexes of other geo locations of the multi-geo tenant.
 Set it to **true** to fan out the query; **false** to not fan out the query.
 The default value is **false**.
 If you don't include this parameter, the query is not fanned out to other geo locations.
 If you use the parameter in an environment that isn't multi-geo, the parameter is ignored.

+> [!NOTE]
+> EnableMultiGeoSearch parameter will default to **true** when the REST API is called against a site using the Enterprise Search Center template, unless you include this parameter and set it to false.

 ClientType - This is a string.
 Enter a unique client name for each search application.
 If you don't include this parameter, the query is not fanned out to other geo locations.

 MultiGeoSearchConfiguration - This is an optional list of which geo locations in the multi-geo tenant to fan the query out to when **EnableMultiGeoSearch** is **true**.
 If you don't include this parameter, or leave it blank, the query is fanned out to all geo locations.
 For each geo location, enter the following items, in JSON format: